DataDog/documentation/content/en/continuous_integration/guides/pull_request_comments.md

 ### Compatibility

-This integration works with any CI provider but requires the source code to be hosted on `github.com`.
+This integration is only available for test services hosted on `github.com`.

 ## Enable test summaries

 Enabling test summaries is very quick and can be done in two simple steps.
 The first step is to install the [GitHub integration][1]:

 1. Navigate to the **Configuration** tab on the [GitHub integration tile][2] and click **+ Create GitHub App**.
 2. Give the application read and write permissions for pull requests.